You can get from Warsaw to Berlin by train, bus or flight.

 The government of Germany has imposed the following measures to reduce the spread of COVID-19:

-Return travel to Warsaw, Poland from Germany is: Partially open.
+The current restriction level for returning to Warsaw, Poland from Germany is: Partially open.

 These are the most popular departure and arrival points for travellers from Warsaw to Berlin: